Scuba diving inMexico

-- Diving the lost world of the Maya in Mexico's cenotes - a massive system of underground freshwater caves and caverns
+- Dive the lost world of the Maya in Mexico's cenotes - a massive system of underground freshwater caves and caverns

-- Beautiful beaches and healthy reefs clouded by colourful fish in Quintana Roo
+- Beautiful beaches and healthy reefs clouded by colourful fish in Cozumel

-- Up-close encounters with supersized wildlife like whale sharks and mantas
+- Up-close encounters with whale sharks and mantas on both coasts

 - Stunning biodiversity in Jacques Cousteau's aquarium of the world - the Sea of Cortez

-One of the most beautiful parts of travelling in Mexico is the country's sheer size.
+One of the most enticing parts of travelling in Mexico is the country's sheer size.
 No matter where you've been diving, there's always another adventure just down the coast!
-Back on land, there’s plenty more to explore, with an all-you-can-eat buffet of cultures, cuisines, and landscapes, all set to a distinctly Latin rhythm.
+On land, there’s plenty more to explore, with an all-you-can-eat buffet of cultures, cuisines, and landscapes, all set to a distinctly Latin rhythm.

 Top Mexico experiences